sametazaboglu/prefetch-viewer/README.md

 # Windows Prefetch File Decompressor

-This tool is designed to decompress Windows Prefetch files.
-Prefetch files are used by Windows to speed up the boot process.
+Windows Prefetch File Decompressor is a tool designed to decompress Windows Prefetch files, which are utilized by the operating system to optimize application launch times.
 These files are compressed using the `RtlCompressBufferEx` function from the `ntdll.dll` library.

 This script utilizes the `RtlDecompressBufferEx` function from the same library to decompress the Prefetch files.
 It takes two arguments: the input Prefetch file and the output file.
 The script reads the input Prefetch file, decompresses it, and writes the decompressed data to the output file.